thalsi/Angualr-12/README.md

 - method that is invoked immediately after the default change detector has completed one change-check cycle for a component's view.

 9. ngOnDestroy() -one time

+## 9. Services

+- data and functinally reusable.
+- Easy data access and manipulation
+- Share data across one or multiple components
+-